pluginsGLPI/doc/source/oauthimap/index.rst

 - Register an external application on service provider management console;
 - Create an item in *Setup > Oauth IMAP applications* using *id* and *secret* of your provider application;
-- Copy callback url from the plugin configuration and fill it in the provider console (GLPI will be called back after authentication process).
+- Copy callback url from the Oauth IMAP application configuration and fill it in the provider console (GLPI will be called back after authentication process).

 .. image:: images/create-oauth-app.png